-Glasgow's neighbourhoods each have their own character and charm, with amazing parks and green spaces, stunning architecture to admire and hidden gems to discover.
-Check out our guide to making the most of each of the city's vibrant and distinctive neighbourhoods.
+Glasgow's neighbourhoods each have their own character and charm, with amazing parks and green spaces, stunning architecture and hidden gems to discover.
+Under the new Scottish Government guidelines, you can travel freely within your local authority to visit spaces and places beyond your doorstep.
+While we stay local to stay safe, check out our guide to making the most of each of the city's vibrant neighbourhoods.

 Enjoy Glasgow's west neighbourhood

-The west of Glasgow is a lush green area of the city, full of traditional tenement lined streets, quirky independent businesses and some truly standout architecture.
-With a bohemian edge, it's no wonder that various districts of the west, including Kelvinbridge, Partick and Finnieston, keep appearing in the coolest, best and hippest of neighbourhood lists by leading UK press and media.
+The west of Glasgow is a lush green area of the city, full of traditional tenement lined streets, quirky independent shops and standout architecture.
+With so much going on, it's no wonder that various districts of the west, including Kelvinbridge, Partick and Finnieston, keep appearing in the coolest and hippest of neighbourhood lists by leading UK media.

 Enjoy Glasgow's east neighbourhood

 Bold and beautiful, the city's east neighbourhood is home to some of the city's oldest buildings, as well as exciting new developments; a unique blend of creativity and heritage.

 Uncover the medieval heart of Glasgow by taking a stroll around the Cathedral Precinct, which encompasses the grand Glasgow Cathedral (reopening April 30 - book tickets in advance), one of the best examples of a medieval cathedral on the Scottish mainland.
 Beside Glasgow Cathedral is the Provand's Lordship (Glasgow's oldest house) and the Necropolis, a beautiful Victorian garden cemetery with panoramic views over Glasgow.
 Often described as an outdoor museum and art gallery, the Necropolis is a fascinating place to visit and is of course open to visitors just now due to being outdoors only.